benedictowusu/benedictowusu/README.md

-Sure, here's a sample GitHub bio for someone fitting that description:

 👋 Hey there!
 I'm Benedict Owusu, a passionate software engineer specializing in backend development and honing my skills at ALX, the Software Engineering Academy.

 🚀 About Me: